Personal Branding Strategies for Authors

 How much time do you have to invest?
 How much bandwidth?
 Ask yourself how you want to spend your time.
 How comfortable are you with performing or learning about the various tools available to you: blogging, social networking, podcasting, writing, video, speaking?
 In other words, uncover what gets you excited and brings you joy.

 Contrary to popular opinion, you do not need to do it all.
 In fact, if you choose to employ methods that exhaust you, then those methods, and the time you spend doing them, will ensure that you never reach your end goal because you’ll end up broke, fatigued, and burned out.=

 Know all aspects of your budget, and stick to what is comfortable—remember, this is a long-term plan.
 It won’t happen overnight.

 Please don’t worry about whether or not there are other people out there doing what you do.
 Demand for your type of ability is a good thing.
 It tells you that there’s an audience for your message.
 And no matter how many of “them” there are out there, there is only one you.

 Here’s the key: what about your message is unique?
 Maybe you’re funny, or lyrical, or well-researched.

 If this is hard for you:

 - I encourage you to develop a list of core values.
 Core values are the fundamental beliefs that drive your actions and decisions.
-These are the basis for what will make you unique and help you remain consistent and true to your brand.
-For larger companies, core values are handed down among the ranks as a barometer for how to act and how to treat others, used as a guide to ensure that the company is on track.
+These are the basis for making you unique and help you remain consistent and true to your brand.
+For larger companies, core values are handed down among the ranks as a barometer for acting and treating others, used as a guide to ensure that the company is on track.
 For you, it’s a reminder of why you do what you do and how you do it.